-The Miraflores property is located in northern Peru in the Province of Chicama, Department of La Libertad, and consists of four claims (Las Flores and Las Flores 1-3) totaling 796 hectares.
+The Miraflores property is located in northern Peru in the Province of Chicama, Department of La Libertad, and consists of one claim (Las Flores) totaling 796.32 hectares.
 No previous geophysical surveying or drilling has been done on the property.